TL;DR

 Taking small, consistent steps to improve your wellness today is a powerful investment in your long-term health.

-Does private health insurance always cover CT scans?
+Does private health insurance typically cover CT scans?

 Do I need a GP referral for a private CT scan with my PMI?